What is the Main Method of Heat Transfer in a Microwave?

 The power level and cooking time in a microwave oven can significantly affect the rate of heat transfer.
 The power level determines how much energy is being transferred to the food at any given time.
 The higher the power level, the more energy is being transferred.
 This means that the food will cook faster at higher power levels, but also that there is a greater risk of overcooking or burning the food.

-Read more: Best Buy Ge Microwave Over The Range
+Read more: Best Above Stove Sensor Microwave

 The cooking time also plays a role in microwave heat transfer.
 The longer the food is in the microwave oven, the more time the microwaves have to transfer thermal energy to the food.
 This means that the food will cook more thoroughly at longer cooking times, but also that there is a greater risk of uneven cooking.